DISCLAIMER: Harry Potter and Percy Jackson & the Olympians are the rightful properties of J.K. Rowling and Rick Riordan.

 "A shooting star," she murmured as the streak of white light made its way passed Zoë.
 "Do you know it's not actually a star but a meteoroid that burns up as it passes through the Earth's atmosphere?
 Like what you see in a meteor shower."

-Annabeth smiled sheepishly at him.
+Annabeth smiled knowingly at him.
 "Sorry."

-"So, besides you just ruining the 'shooting star'," Percy joked, ignoring her glare.
+"So, besides you just ruining the 'shooting star'," Percy joked, ignoring her playful glare.
 "My mother used to say that if you made a wish on a shooting star, it will come true...
 Of course that would be nonsense, right?"
 He shot her an amused look.
 Annabeth poked him in the ribs.

 "Very funny," Annabeth said.
 "Since I spoiled one aspect of this, I'll leave the rest alone."